studersi/test-4/tutorial-4/README.md

 -----END CERTIFICATE-----
 ```

-The certificate meets our expectations, we will copy it together with the key to the right location on the webserver.
+If the certificate meets our expectations, we will copy it together with the key to the right location on the webserver.
 We will do this by hand first.
 Outside of the certificate and the key we also have to transfer the chain file.
-What's that?
+What's that, you may wonder.
 As we have seen, the browser trusts a series of certificate authorities from the start.
 When performing an _SSL_-handshake, this trust is being extended to the webserver.
 To perform this, the browser will try and build a chain of trust to one of the certificate authorities known to him.
 After the server certificate, the chains runs via the intermediate certificates we deliver in the form of the chain file.
 This means, that the root certificate known to the browser has signed the first element of the chain file.
 This certificat has been used to sign the next certificate and so forth down to the server certificate, we recently obtained.
 If the signatures are all valid, then the chain is intact and the browser assumes, he is speaking to the correct server.
 This means the chain file has an important role as a link between the certificate authority and our server.
-That's thy `getssl` has downloaded the file for us and store it under `~/.getssl/christian-folini.ch/chain.crt`, we we were able to observe above.
+That's why `getssl` has downloaded the file for us and stored it under `~/.getssl/christian-folini.ch/chain.crt`, as reported to us above.
 So, let's take these three files and let's copy them onto the server.
 The exact position is not that important.
 That's why I decide to use a location with the already well protected keys and certificates of the system under `/etc/ssl`.

 ```bash